jotinha/datasciencecoursera/getting-and-cleaning-data/proj/CodeBook.md

-# Human Activity Recognition Using Smartphones Data Set

-## Data Set Information

-This dataset describes accelerometer and gyroscope signal readings from a group of 30 volunteers performing six different activities.
-The original complete dataset is described in `UCI HAR Dataset/Readme.md` and `UCI HAR Dataset/features_info.txt`.
+# Code Book

+## Feature selection

+The features in this dataset are taken from the "Human Activity Recognition Using Smartphones Data Set" and are described in more detail in `UCI HAR Dataset/Readme.txt` and `UCI HAR Dataset/features_info.txt`.
+These include several estimations based on the following signals (both in the time and frequency domain): body and gravity linear acceleration, body angular acceleration and linear and angular jerk signals, with separate features in the X,Y and Z directions as well as the eucledian magnitude of the resulting vectors.

-The modified dataset in this repository contains only those feature associated with mean and standard deviation operations on the time and frequency domain readings of the various signals.
-For the frequency domain, the weighted averages of the frequency components (`meanFreq()` in the original dataset) is also included.
+Only some features are used in the dataset of this repository.
+In particular, the average and standard deviation of the measured signals, in both time and frequency domains.
+For the frequency domain, the weighted averages of the frequency components (known as `meanFreq()` in the original dataset) is also included.

-Each row in the table contains 79 such features, 1 activity label and 1 subject identifier.
-Detailed list is given in section `Data Dictionary`

-There are 10299 rows obtained by merging the test and train datasets.

 ## Variable name cleanup